Deterministic Sort-Free Candidate Pruning for Scalable MIMO Box Decoding: System Model

-To address the limitation of exponentially growing complexity, pruning can be introduced at designated layers.
+It then repeatedly applies the above quantization and Box Operation as it traverses down to $i=2$.
+In the absence of pruning, each $i$-th layer leads to a total of $\mathcal{B}^{N-i+1}$ \textit{candidate nodes} corresponding to each $a_i$.
+At the bottom layer ($i=1$), it outputs the path $\{\hat{x}_N,\hat{x}_{N-1},\dots,\hat{x}_1\}$ that minimizes the total accumulated PED value across all layers.
+To address the exponentially growing candidate nodes, pruning can be introduced at designated layers.
 Based on the chosen rule, only a subset of child nodes is retained and expanded further.
-The proposed pruning strategies are described in detail in Section \ref{sec:pruning_strategies}.
+The proposed pruning strategies are described in detail in the following section.